Chrisb4/zombie-kit/readme.md

 	https://developer.mozilla.org/en-US/docs/Web/CSS

 	JSON- (JavaScript Object Notation) is a lightweight data-interchange format.a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language.http://www.json.org/

+                                              User Stories
+How prepared are you for a disaster.. like a zombie attack?
+Do you know what you made need?
+Well, playing the “Zombie Survival Kit” app will get you prepared and you will be shipped all the swag that you will need.
+No more wondering what it takes.
+You will be asked some very challenging questions to test your mettle.
+Now get ready to play.